platypusguy/practicalalgorithms/README.md

 Notes.txt also contains any special information needed by users of UNIX.

+## Caveat
+Note that this code was originally published in 1995, which means it adheres only to the C89 standard and was tested only on 16- and 32-bit platforms.
+Save for the six corrections mentioned below, it has not been updated.
+This directory is primarily for archival purposes and presented in the hope that it might be useful to readers and students.

+The authors do not intend to update the code to newer C standards or to more modern coding conventions.

 ## Errata

 Six defects have been identified since the book appeared.
+They have all been corrected.
 They are discussed in the notes.txt files for chapters 3, 4, 6, 7, and 8.

-To report a bug, send a message via Facebook to Andrew Binstock or to him on Twitter (@platypusguy)

 We trust that you understand the authors cannot offer technical support for this product.
 The book is the manual.

-The most recent versions of the code are always [here]( www.github.com/platypusguy/practicalgorithms).

 ## Copyright

-All the source code in the book and on this diskette is copyrighted by the authors: (c) Copyright Andrew Binstock and John Rex, 1995-2021.
-No portion of this source code or associated files may printed in the book, even in modified form, nor be resold or published without specific written permission of the authors, except as provided for in the Boost License.
+All the source code copyrighted by the authors: (c) Copyright Andrew Binstock and John Rex, 1995-2021.
+You are allowed to do anything with the code that is allowed by the Boost license.
 You may use the object code derived from the source code freely in your applications.

 Andrew Binstock (@platypusguy)

-Post comments or corrections via GitHub issues or contact Andrew Binstock via Twitter or on Facebook.